jbennatt/kata04/README.md

 will create .jar files inside the target directory which can be run by calling java -jar kata04-weather.jar (for example).

-All three main methods read from standard in, so the best way to run the programs are from the command line:
+All four main methods read from standard in, so the best way to run the programs are from the command line and redirect stdin to the .dat files.
+Here are examples for unix-like systems:

 /kata04-weather